-If you’re someone who is caring, outgoing and enjoys working with your hands, you should consider the Dental Assistant programs at Carrington College® and Carrington College® California.
+If you’re someone who is caring, outgoing and enjoys working with your hands, you should consider the Dental Assisting program at Carrington College®.
 It’s tailored to those with skillful fingers and who are able to pay close attention to details.
 That includes one of the biggest details of all, patient comfort.

-As a dental assistant, your responsibilities may include charting, patient communication and administrative functions such as scheduling.
+As a dental assistant1, your responsibilities may include charting, patient communication and administrative functions such as scheduling.
 You can also help with assisting dentists with a variety of chair-side procedures.

 Once you successfully complete the program, you will be prepared for an entry-level position as a dental assistant.
 Our institutions can provide you with the education you need to begin your career, which includes: